The Complete Travel Guide to the Lau Islands 🏝️ [2025]© FijiPocketGuide.com

 Family Holidays to the Lau Islands

 Needless to say, there are no kids’ clubs or babysitting services in the Lau Islands.
-Due to the lack of tourist infrastructure on the Lau Islands, travelling this island group with young children can be a challenge.
+Due to the lack of tourist infrastructure on the Lau Islands, travelling to this island group with young children can be a challenge.
 However, here are some suggestions.

 Are the Accommodations Suitable for Families?

 The resort in the Lau Islands, Vatuvara Private Islands, is for guests over 16 years old, therefore is not suitable for families.
-Homestays and guesthouses are an option, but best left for families with older kids, as there may be a concern with have safe drinking water for the little ones and a lack of life jackets available on local boats.
+Homestays and guesthouses are an option, but best left for families with older kids, as there may be a concern with having safe drinking water for the little ones and a lack of life jackets available on local boats.

 Alternative, Family Holidays in Fiji